jordenc/org.telegram.api.bot/README.md

 Fill in something on the dots to make Homey say it.
 - /ask ...
 Ask a question via Homey and receive the answer via Telegram
-- /snap
-Shows a list of cameras available if you have the Synology Surveillance Station app installed.
-Select one and you will receive a snapshot (Might take a few seconds)
 - ping
 Receive 'pong'
 - pong